The Rose Garden at Virginia’s Mount Sharon

 ABOUT MOUNT SHARON

-Part of a land grant made by King George in the early 1700s, Mount Sharon had been in the hands of the same family for centuries when in 1995, Charlie Seilheimer and his wife Mary Lou decided to purchase the estate.
-At the time, the 77.5-acre former plantation included a Georgian-style brick home and traces of a garden dating back to the late 18th century.
+Part of a land grant made by King George in the 1700s, Mount Sharon had been in the hands of the same family for centuries when in 1995, Charlie Seilheimer and his wife Mary Lou decided to purchase the estate.
+At the time, the 77.5-acre plantation consisted of a Georgian-style brick home and traces of a garden dating back to the late 18th century.
 This included a magnificent, 450-foot boxwood ‘hall’ that stretched from west to east off the back of the mansion.

 View of the Blue Ridge Mountains from atop Mount Sharon